Usajid/Capsule-Network-based-Classification/README.md

 3. Still need backpropogation for W’s
 4. Still convolution is required

+They have some major issues like they take so much time and consequenty slow as well.
+But they give a new perspective in deep learning research with focus on establishing spatial relationship between related objects in an image.

 References:

 [1] Sabour, Sara, Nicholas Frosst, and Geoffrey E. Hinton.
 "Dynamic routing between capsules."
 Advances in neural information processing systems.
 2017.